-Know Your Practitioner is your chance to become more familiar and comfortable with your massage practitioner.
-If you aren’t sure which of our talented practitioners would be best for you to come back to regularly, this is a great way to meet them and get to know who they are both personally and professionally.
+Know Your Therapist is your chance to become more familiar and comfortable with your massage therapist.
+If you aren’t sure which of our talented therapists would be best for you to come back to regularly, this is a great way to meet them and get to know who they are both personally and professionally.
 This is part 2 of a series of posts.
 Click here to read Part 1.

 We sat down with her and asked her a few questions about her life, her work, and what makes her particular brand of massage unique.